Strong coupling asymptotics for a singular Schroedinger operator with an interaction supported by an open arc: Main result and first steps of the proof

-in other words $\tau(s)$ is a unit tangent vector and $n(s)$ is a unit normal vector to $\gamma$ at the point $\Gamma(s)$, by assumption both continuously depending on the arc-length parameter, not only on the arc itself but also on the extensions beyond its endpoints, i.e. for $s\in[-l_0,L+l_0]$.
-In what follows we denote
+in other words $\tau(s)$ is a unit tangent vector and $n(s)$ is a unit normal vector to $\gamma$ at the point $\Gamma(s)$, by assumption both continuously depending on the arc-length parameter.
+Introduce the signed curvature $\kappa$ as previously and denote $\kappa_+:=\|\kappa\|_\infty$.
+It can be shown that for sufficiently small $a>0$ the map